 Pruning in winter controls the overall shape, size and health of your tree.
 Winter prune by removing congested, crossing or badly placed stems to create an open framework that lets light and air into the middle of the tree.
 Read more about pruning apples in winter.

 Some apples start ripening in August, but most are ready in September and October.
 Pick apples as they ripen to avoid fruits falling and being damaged.
 Cup them in your hand and lift.
 If the apple doesn’t pull away gently, leave it for another week.
 Watch Monty Don picking apples in our video guide.

-Only store firm, unblemished apples – damaged fruits will go mouldy and affect others.
+Only store firm, unblemished apples - damaged fruits will go mouldy and affect others.
 Check regularly.
-Store in clear poly bags (make a few pinholes) in the fridge or in a cool, frost-free place.
+Store in clear freezer bags (biodegradable options can be found online) with few pin-prick holes in the fridge or in a cool, frost-free place.
 They should keep for some months.
 Find out more about storing apples.
 You can also use apples to make apple juice or fruit vinegar.

 Apples shouldn't suffer from too many problems, but watch out for apple sawfly, scab, sooty mould.
 Wrap a grease band around the trunk in autumn to catch winter moths and hang pheromone traps in the trees in May to catch codling moth.
 White fluff on shoots is woolly aphid.
 Scrub it off, or prune out badly affected areas.

 Once a year in late winter, apply a balanced fertiliser, such as pelleted chicken manure, around the base of the tree.
 Encourage good flowering and fruit formation by applying sulphate of potash fertiliser.
 Each spring, spread a mulch of garden compost under the tree to condition the soil, hold in moisture and suppress weeds.